ibm-cloud-docs/power-iaas/creating-vm-ssh-keys.md

 7. Complete the rest of the fields to successfully create a new instance with a configured SSH key.

-### Using the {{site.data.keyword.powerSys_notm}} CLI to create an AIX VM with a configured SSH key
+### Creating an AIX VM with a configured SSH key
 {: #create-vm-cli}

-You can create a new VM with the public key by using the following command (replacing the options with your own):
+You can create a new VM with the public key by using the {{site.data.keyword.powerSys_notm}} CLI with the following command (replacing the options with your own):

 ```text
 ibmcloud pi instance-create keytest-vm --image AIX-7200-03-03 --memory 5 --networks "cloud.ibm.com" --processors 1 --processor-type shared --key-name testkey